netdsg/1password_cli_wrapper/README.md

 # 1password_cli_wrapper
 A wrapper for the 1password cli tool

+Currently only returns username, password and OTP.
+Let me know what ought to added!

 At the top of the script set these variables to suit your needs.
 ```
 eHash = {